saiftynet/Term-Graille/README.md

 ## Drop down menu

 In developing a sprite editor on the console, mulitiple user interactions were required.
 Interactive graphical menus are not easy in the console.
 Tickit and Term::Menus are powerful modules.
 Term::Graille::Menu goes for simplicity rather than power.
 This comes in v 0.09.
-The sprite editor itself is not complete yet, but would be very cumbersome without something to aid visual development with multiple options and features.Term::Graille::::Menu makes it very simple to create menus for ANSI terminals.
+The sprite editor itself is not complete yet, but would be very cumbersome without something to aid visual development with multiple options and features.Term::Graille::Menu makes it very simple to create menus for ANSI terminals.

 The menu in this image is created using:
 ```